 Non-finite Verb Phrases

-A prepositional phrase consists of a preposition, the object of that preposition (which can be a noun or a pronoun), and any modifiers of that object.
+A prepositional phrase is a group of words that includes a preposition, its object , and any modifiers of that object.

 I will come